Do Colorado Right

 Colorado was the first state to officially partner with Leave No Trace to promote fun and sustainable outdoor recreation for everyone.
 Check out the video and see how you can get Colo-ready!

 A recent notable accomplishment for Grand Junction was being included in the New York Times’ “52 Places to Go in 2023”.
-If you decide to visit, please check out these helpful pointers to not only enhance your vacation in Grand Junction but also to help protect the area for generations to come.
+If you decide to visit, check out these helpful pointers to not only enhance your vacation in Grand Junction but also to help protect the area for generations to come.

 1. Know Before You Go